TheYan3/001-Pokedex/README.md

 ---

 ## 🎯 Purpose
-This Pokédex was created to **showcase my abilities** as a web developer and designer — from API integration and responsive layouts to accessibility and UI interactions.
+This Pokédex was created to **showcase my abilities** as a web developer — from API integration and responsive layouts to accessibility and UI interactions.
 It’s made for anyone who wants to **get to know me** and see what I can build from scratch.

 ---